 A “hyperneumatized sinus” may occur in the top back molars are lost and bone reabsorption opens up the sinus area.

 An uneven bite puts uneven pressure across the dental arches, which may result in under-stimulation and bone loss.

-Dr. Jiries Mogannam or Dr. Vicente Chavez may use bone grafting to restore tissue, along with other oral and restorative procedures.
+Dr. Jiries Mogannam, Dr. Vicente Chavez and Dr. Christopher Chow may use bone grafting to restore tissue, along with other oral and restorative procedures.
 Learn more about jawbone loss in Santa Rosa, California, and reach out to Sonoma County Oral Surgery & Dental Implant Center at 707-566-7300.